End of Tenancy Cleaning Guide: Property Condition Issues

 Absolutely.

-While landlords can’t charge for tenancy cleaning services contractually, we can still use the deposit to cover any legitimate costs associated with getting the property back to the condition it was at the start of the tenancy (remember, minus ‘wear and tear’) assuming the tenant doesn’t.
+While landlords can’t charge for tenancy cleaning services as a standalone contractual fee, they can use the tenancy deposit to cover legitimate costs required to return the property to the condition it was in at the start of the tenancy (minus fair wear and tear), assuming the tenant has not done so.

-If the tenant fails to return the property in the condition that they received it in, the deposit can be used to clean the property, which may include hiring professional cleaning services.
+If the tenant fails to return the property in the agreed condition, the deposit can be used to fund cleaning works, which may include professional cleaning services where necessary.

-However, before attempting to dip into the deposit, it’s always best to flag any issues with the tenant first, so they have the opportunity to resolve it for themselves.
-Any problems should be highlighted and shared during the final inspection (more on final inspections in a moment).
-Needless to say, don’t return the deposit until the property is returned to you in the appropriate condition.
+However, before making any deductions, it’s best practice to flag issues with the tenant first so they have the opportunity to put things right themselves.
+Any concerns should be raised during the final inspection (more on this shortly).
+Needless to say, the deposit should not be returned until the property has been assessed and confirmed to be in the appropriate condition.

 Professional cleaning services are often used by both landlords and tenants: